StructGPT: A General Framework for Large Language Model to Reason over Structured Data: Approach

 \subsection{Overview}

 In this work, we assume that LLMs have to rely on the evidence contained in the structured data to solve the three tasks described in Section~\ref{preliminary}.
-An intuitive idea is to conduct a two-stage procedure as prior studies on retrieval-augmented approaches~\cite{izacard-arxiv-2022,oguz-naacl-22}, in which LLMs are employed to first collect sufficient evidence relating to the question and then figure out the answer by the LLMs.
-However, such an approach is not directly applicable for structured data.
+An intuitive idea is to conduct a two-stage framework as prior studies on retrieval-augmented approaches~\cite{izacard-arxiv-2022,oguz-naacl-22}, in which LLMs are employed to first collect sufficient evidence relating to the question and then figure out the answer by the LLMs.
+However, such an approach is not directly applicable to structured data.
 Although LLMs are capable of solving diverse tasks in natural language, they have limited capacities in accurately representing and understanding structured data, especially for their contained domain-specific knowledge~\cite{moiseev-naacl-22, emelin-acl-22}.

 To address this difficulty, our solution is inspired by the use of specialized tools in solving complex tasks for LLMs~\cite{nakano-arxiv-21,gao-arxiv-22-b,schick-arxiv-23}.
-We are noted that structured data is well organized and supports easy access via formal language or queries (called \emph{interface} for generality).
-The basic idea of our approach is to disentangle the two processes of \emph{reading} and \emph{reasoning} for LLMs: we utilize the interface of structured data to implement accurate, efficient data access and filtering (\emph{obtaining the relevant evidence}), and further utilize the reasoning ability of LLMs to figure out the final plan or result for the question (\emph{fulfilling the task}).
-In this way, LLMs can concentrate on the reasoning process in answering the question, without considering the specialized approach to reading the structured data.
+We noted that structured data is well organized and supports easy access via formal language or queries (called \emph{interface} for generality).
+The basic idea of our approach is to disentangle the two processes of \emph{reading} and \emph{reasoning} for LLMs: we utilize the interface of structure data to implement accurate, efficient data access and filtering (\emph{obtaining the relevant evidence}), and further utilize the reasoning ability of LLMs to figure out the final plan or result for the question (\emph{fulfilling the task}).
+In this way, LLMs can concentrate on the reasoning process in answering the question, without considering the specialized approach to reading the structure data.

-Specially, in our framework, we encapsulate the structured data as a black-box system, and provide specific interfaces for LLMs to access the contained data.
+Specially, in our framework, we encapsulate the structure data as a black-box system, and provide specific interfaces for LLMs to access the contained data.
 Further, we propose an invoking-linearization-generation procedure that enables LLMs to read and extract useful evidence from structured data via the corresponding interface.
-By iterating the above procedure with provided interfaces, we can gradually approach the target answer by leveraging the superior reasoning ablities of LLMs.
+By iterating the above procedure with provided interfaces, we can gradually obtain the answers by leveraging the superior reasoning abilities of LLMs.